chef/chef-web-docs/content/custom_resources.md

 Example
 -------

-This example `site` utilizes Chef's built in `file`, `service` and `package` resources, and includes `:create` and `:delete` actions.
-Since it uses built in Chef Infra Client resources, besides defining the property and actions, the code is very similar to that of a recipe.
+This example `site` utilizes Chef's built-in `file`, `service` and `package` resources, and includes `:create` and `:delete` actions.
+Since it uses built-in Chef Infra Client resources, besides defining the property and actions, the code is very similar to that of a recipe.

 ``` ruby